 Sure, editors don't just fix typos.
 They spot every mistake.
 Editors have an eye for detail that allows them to notice small flaws no one else sees.
 New self-published authors are known to make a few mistakes, but everyone has off days.

 No matter how good of a writer you are, unedited books don't look professional.
 Professional publishing methods help, and your editor knows what to do.

 You need an editor because everyone makes mistakes.
-The brain is known for filling in details that you, the author, thinks make perfect since but an unknowing first-time reader may not understand the connection.
-You may miss small things, whereas editors know what tiny flaws tend to show up in manuscripts (like passive voice or repetitive word choice) and exactly how to fix them in seconds.
+Science shoes the brain fills in details that you, the author, thinks make perfect since but an unknowing first-time reader may not understand the connection.
+You may miss small things, whereas editors know which tiny flaws show up in manuscripts the most (like passive voice or repetitive word choice) and exactly how to fix each.